e-e-e/bookcovers/README.md

-# book-covers
+# bookcovers

 A federated search API for finding image thumbnails for book covers.

 Performs a combined search of _Amazon_, _Google Books_ and _Open Library_ to find thumbnails corresponding to isbn numbers.

-_Book-covers_ is node library and cli tool.
+_bookcovers_ is node library and cli tool.
 It currently does not work in browser environments.

 ## Install